From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Convex losses and learning expert weights

 We now state the no-regret result that we have alluded to.
-The algorithm referenced in the statement (which is in Appendix~\ref{appx:no_regret}) is an application of the standard online gradient descent algorithm (see e.g. \cite[Theorem 3.1]{hazan19}) to our particular setting.
+The algorithm referenced in the statement is an application of the standard online gradient descent algorithm (see e.g. \cite[Theorem 3.1]{hazan19}) to our particular setting.
+We defer both the algorithm and the proof of Theorem~\ref{thm:no_regret} to Appendix~\ref{appx:convex_losses}.

-\begin{restatable}{theorem}{noregret} Let $s$ be a bounded proper scoring rule with convex exposure over a forecast domain $\mathcal{D}$.
+\begin{theorem} Let $s$ be a bounded proper scoring rule with convex exposure and forecast domain $\mathcal{D}$.
 For time steps $t = 1 \dots T$, an agent chooses a weight vector $\vect{w}^t \in \Delta^m$.
 The agent then receives a score of